8 MIN READ

-The mediator acts as a go-between and an enabler in a conversation between the people involved in the conflict.
-He or she helps them to come to a mutually satisfactory agreement, and avoid getting derailed or stuck in an argument.
+Mediators act as a go-between and an enabler in a conversation between the people involved in the conflict.
+They help them to come to a mutually satisfactory agreement, and to avoid getting derailed or stuck in an argument.

-It's important that he reserves his own judgment and guides people toward their own resolution, rather than suggesting or ruling on the outcome himself.
-However, he must ensure a fair solution, guarding against the effects of any imbalance of power between the participants.
+It's important that they reserve their own judgment and guide people toward their own resolution, rather than suggesting or ruling on the outcome himself.
+However, they must ensure a fair solution, guarding against the effects of any imbalance of power between the participants.

 Use these six steps to help you to mediate successfully:

 First, meet with each participant separately, to outline what they can expect from you and from the process.
 Make sure that they are both willing to participate – mediation won't work if you try to impose it!